Clicky

 Shortly after I was born, Mom took me out of hiding.
 I met a few of my aunties and some family friends from the woodland.
 They were awesome.
 We still hang out.

-We giraffes have something called a fission-fusion social system.
-At times we hang out in a big group, especially when there is lots of fresh food to eat!
-Other times we split up into small groups.
-It just depends, really.
+We giraffes have a fun social life.
+Sometimes we all hang out in a big group, especially when there is lots of fresh food to eat.
+Other times, we split up into small groups.

 Our nursery group met in an open grassy place.
 It’s safer to be away from dense woodland and river banks when lions are on the prowl.
-Lions can ambush us if we’re not careful.
-Our nursery spot was a great place for us to run and play in relative safety.
+Lions will ambush us if we’re not careful.
+Our nursery spot was a pretty safe place for us to run and play.

 Lookout!
 Learning to avoid predators

-Predators are a big deal when you’re a giraffe calf.
-Only about half of us survive and make it to our first birthday.
+Predators are always prowling when you’re a young giraffe.
+Sadly, only about half of us make it to our first birthday.
+Yikes, right?

-When we’re really young, we have a few different predators, like lions, leopards, hyenas, and occasionally crocodiles.
-But lions are definitely the most dangerous of them.
+When we’re really young, we have to watch out for lions, leopards, hyenas, and occasionally even crocodiles!
+But lions are definitely the most dangerous to us.

-One time, when I was really small, a female lion tried to attack me.
+One time, when I was small, a female lion tried to attack me.
 It was terrifying.
-Mom fought back.
-She kicked out at the lion with her legs.
-Another lion attacked her to try and distract her.
-Thankfully, we were both okay in the end, but Mom has these big scars from where the lion grabbed her.
+Mom fought back like a champ, kicking at the lion with her long legs.
+Another lion attacked her to distract her.
+Thankfully, we made it out okay, though Mom still has scars from that battle.

-Another time one of my friends didn’t make it.
-I wasn’t there, but I heard that her Mom stayed near her carcass for 3 days.
+Another time, one of my friends didn’t make it.
+I wasn’t there, but I heard her Mom stayed near her carcass for three days.
 It was really sad.

-As we get bigger, it becomes harder for lions to hunt us.
+Though it becomes harder for lions to hunt us as we get bigger.
 But they still try.
-Every now and then lions kill big bull giraffes that are over 5 m (16 feet) tall!
+Every now and then, lions kill big bull giraffes that are over 5 meters (16 feet) tall!
+Can you believe that?

 Learning about plants

-Like I said before, my first birthday was a big deal!
-When I turned 1 I officially became a subadult.
+My first birthday was a huge deal.
+I officially became a subadult.

-Mom told me the milk bar was closed.
-No more milk meant I had to eat leaves and other plant matter from then on.
-Eating is big business for a giraffe.
-It takes a lot of leaves and shoots to grow as tall as a single story house.
-But I’m good at it now.
+That’s also when Mom told me the milk bar was closed.
+From then on I had to fill my tummy with leaves and other plant stuff.
+Trust me, it takes a lot of leaves and shoots to grow as tall as a single-story house.
+But hey, I’m good at it now!

-Did you know that adult giraffes eat about 30 kg (66 pounds) of food in a day?
-I’m guessing that’s a lot more than you eat each day.
+Did you know?
+Adult giraffes eat about 30 kg (66 pounds) of food in a day.
+I’m guessing that’s a lot more than you eat.

 I have also learned that some trees taste icky.
 Blech.
 I avoid those ones.